HGVSnomenclature/hgvs-nomenclature/docs/recommendations/protein/duplication.md

 ## Notes

-- all variants **should be** described at the DNA level; descriptions at the RNA and/or protein level may be given in addition.
+- all variants **should be** described on the DNA level; descriptions on the RNA and/or protein level may be given in addition.
 - predicted consequences, i.e. without experimental evidence (no RNA or protein sequence analysed), should be given in parentheses, e.g., `p.(Arg727_Ser783dup)`.
 - the "positions_duplicated" should contain **two different** positions, i.e. `Cys76_Glu79`, not `Cys76_Cys76`.
     - the "positions_duplicated" should be listed from **5' to 3'**, i.e. `Cys76_Glu79`, not `Glu79_Cys76`.
 - by definition, duplication may only be used when the additional copy is **directly C-terminal** of the original copy (a "tandem duplication").
-    - when the extra copy is, at the protein level, not in tandem (directly C-terminal), the change should be described as **insertion** (see [Insertion](insertion.md)).
+    - when the extra copy is, on the protein level, not in tandem (directly C-terminal), the change should be described as **insertion** (see [Insertion](insertion.md)).
     - duplications extending the amino acid sequence at the C-terminal end with one or more amino acids are described as an [Extension](extension.md).
 - for all descriptions, the **most C-terminal position** possible of the reference sequence is arbitrarily assigned to have been changed (**3'rule**).
-- duplications at the DNA or RNA level, **starting N-terminal of and including** the translation termination (stop) codon usually have no (predicted) effect on the protein level.
+- duplications on the DNA or RNA level, **starting N-terminal of and including** the translation termination (stop) codon usually have no (predicted) effect on the protein level.
-- duplications at DNA or RNA level that
+- duplications on DNA or RNA level that
-    - introduce an **immediate** translation termination (stop) codon at the protein level, are described as a nonsense variant.
+    - introduce an **immediate** translation termination (stop) codon on the protein level, are described as a nonsense variant.
-    - **encode a translation stop codon** in the duplicated sequence are at the protein level described as an insertion of this sequence, not as a deletion-insertion removing the entire C-terminal amino acid sequence.
+    - **encode a translation stop codon** in the duplicated sequence are on the protein level described as an insertion of this sequence, not as a deletion-insertion removing the entire C-terminal amino acid sequence.
     - encode an open reading frame which **after** the duplicated sequence shifts to another reading frame, are described as a [frameshift](frameshift.md).

 ## Examples